notsag-dev/hacking-tools-for-web-developers/README.md

 + End Time:           2020-09-14 21:18:51 (GMT-4) (1421 seconds)
 ```

-With a pretty simple and standard execution a lot of information about the web app was retrieved.
-On the top, information about the web server and development tools, then the missing headers that would allow some kinds of attacks and, finally, warnings about available HTTP methods and listing of interesting files and directories.
-Note also the OSVDB references, these are vulnerabilities that are part of a database that can be investigated further and, why not, used to do an exploitation POC to share with your team.
+With a pretty simple command execution a lot of information about the web server was retrieved.
+On the top, information about the web server technologies and the development tools.
+Then, headers information including missing headers that would allow some kinds of attacks.
+And finally, warnings about available HTTP methods and interesting files and directories.
+Note also the OSVDB references, these are known vulnerabilities that are part of a database and their ids may help find further information.

 ## Nmap
 https://github.com/nmap/nmap